ska-telescope/developer.skatelescope.org/src/tools/secret-management.rst

         {{- end }}
         {{- end }}

-Admiting that we have a Values.yaml with this fields:
+Admiting that we have a Values.yaml with these fields:

 .. code-block:: yaml
     :caption: values.yaml